Do you want to know the difference between a pizza pan and a stone? Do you also feel less confident in picking one?

 That’s amazing!

 As it’s just 16 x 14 x 1.1 inches, it can perfectly fit all standard ovens.
-Do you know that you get a slightly larger surface area than the round pizza stones because of the edges and the rectangular shape?
+Its rectangular shape provides a slightly larger surface area than the round pizza stones.

 The unique heat spiral feature is the secret to making the restaurant-style delicious pizza.
 This heat spiral helps it retain more heat in the center.
 This fantastic feature also lets your stone heat up faster than ordinary stones.